 The reasons above can also lead to enquiries being delayed.
 The Ministry has no influence over vetting times; you can ensure a quicker vetting by ensuring referees cooperate and by advising the Ministry of changes to the details in your form.

 Sometimes the NZSIS will return a qualified assessment.
 This is most common where an individual has strong ties to another country.
-A qualified assessment does not necessarily preclude the granting of a clearance but it may mean restricted access to some material, which could prevent you from working in some roles at the Ministry.
+A qualified assessment may prevent you from working in some roles at the Ministry.

 If there is a problem regarding your application for a clearance, the Ministry will attempt to work through it with you if possible.